joybio/multiPrime/README.md

   ```

 # Start a run independently
-If you want to run *.py independently, running the script locally on your computer is as easy as invoking:
+If you want to run *.py locally on your computer independently.
+It is as easy as invoking:
   ```bash
   python {path to script}/{target}.py --help
   ```